 London is the UK's largest city and its capital.
-London is the UK's largest city and its capital.
-Centre for financial and professional services, as well as a major tourist destination.
+It has also come to be recognised as a global centre for financial and professional services, as well as a major tourist destination.
 The city has a population of 7.6 million and is the headquarters for more than one-half of the UK's largest companies, as well as being a hub for multinational companies establishing a foothold in the European market.